Max1209-johnson/Document-Genie/README.md

 - **Answer Generation**: Leverages `ChatGoogleGenerativeAI` from LangChain for generating answers to user queries using the context provided by the uploaded documents.

-### Support

-For issues, questions, or contributions, please refer to the GitHub repository issues section or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.